sagol-python-for-neuroscientists/course_site_2021/assignments/assignment4/README.md

 **Tests are run with `pytest`.
 It's time to learn how to use it :)**

+To access the assignment, please [click here](https://classroom.github.com/a/IVim-w1e), accept the assignment and begin working through it.

 1. _Mandelbrot Set:_

    A number is a part of the [Mandelbrot set](https://www.youtube.com/watch?v=FFftmWSzgmk) if `|z| < thresh`,